LSC Approval Process

 4. Policy Compliance Statements and Other Approvals

-All University faculty, staff, and students who seek to take equity in a LSC and/or serve in a management or officer position, such as CEO, must sign a LSC Policy Compliance Statement.
-Their supervisors must subsequently review and sign an Approval of Relationship with LSC by Supervisor form.
+All University faculty, staff and students who seek to take equity in an LSC or serve in a management or officer position, such as CEO, must sign an LSC Policy Compliance Statement.
+Personnel seeking to work with an LSC must follow all Outside Activity requirements.
+A summary of these requirements is available here.

 5. Special Reviews and Approvals